ucll-programming/course-material/docs/_includes/progtool.md

-In a terminal, enter the two commands shown below.
+In a shell, enter the two commands shown below.
 As always, omit the `$`.

 ```bash